cde-ev/cdedb2/doc/source/Development_Workflows_Scripts.rst

     SHOW_ERROR_DETAILS = True

 The created ``Script`` object has a ``.rs()`` method, that will return a ``RequestState`` for the default user.
-The return is cached, to there is no actual difference between calling ``script.rs()`` every time or storing it into a local variable other than ease of use.
+The return is cached, so there is no actual difference between calling ``script.rs()`` every time or storing it into a local variable other than ease of use.
 The method optionally takes a ``persona_id`` parameter, which when given will create a new request state for that user instead of the default